npeter/ioBroker.apsystems-ecu/README.md

 Remark:
  - The setup of the Ecu, the inverters and the connection to the EMA cloud is not part of this project.
- - Till now the adapter was developed and tested with a small system with one QS1 inverter only.
-It's prepared for other inverter types and multiple inverters but not jet tested.
+ - The adapter was developed and tested with a small system with one QS1 inverter only.
+ - Further tests (4 * YC600) are done with the support of [bu.na](https://forum.iobroker.net/uid/45697) .
+ - It's also prepared for YC1000 inverters and system with several types but not jet tested.
+ - The state "info/timeZone" is part of the ECU SystemInfo-Response.
+It's always "Etc/GMT-8" which seems to be the default value (my assumtion).
 <br>
 <br>